moka-guys/archer_extended_job_report/Readme.md

 # archer_extended_job_report
-This script is used in the archer analysis software to generate extended job reports
+This html is used in the archer analysis software to generate extended job reports